wujianqiangwjq/kubernetes_install/create_user_example/README.md

-# create a user for lico
+# create a user of the kubernetes which name is "wujq" for the lico
 + create a namespace(master node)
 ```
    kubectl create ns wujq